JessePRN/AgentsOfSHIELD/README.md

 The graphs and tables are in plots_tables folder within the Census Folder

-The heatmaps are in Heatmap folder within the Census Folder
+The heatmaps are in Census/Heatmap/ and its code can be found in Census/Heatmap/GeorgiaCountyHeatmap.ipynb

 The presentation is Census/GAPopTrends.pptx